akshayjadhav21/DevOps_Assignment/README.md

 ## Benefit:
 - The application which is running on foo.com will never go down and the website will be accessible without any delay.
 - When user sends a web request on web server, the request will get redirected to the nearest server according to the geographical location of the user and the server.
-- After the CDN, two load balancers will redirect the traffic of requests to the appropriate service servers depending on the volume of the traffic.
+- Following the CDN, two load balancers will redirect the traffic of requests across target service servers depending on the volume of the traffic.
-- Also, two load balancers are used to maximize application uptime and data distribution.
+- Moreover, two load balancers are used to maximize application uptime and data distribution.
 - It provides additional benefits such as data availability and application uptime consistency.

 ## We could roll out an update to the service without any downtime impact to application foo.com by using below architecture,
 - Multiple Application Servers
 - Load Balancers
-- All HTTP request should be stateless to achieve zero downtime
+- All HTTP request should be stateless to achieve zero downtime deployment

 ## We could deploy the above application using AWS Cloud services with the following architecture,
-- **Two EC2 instances**: - EC2 instance provides the service to the application which is running at example e.g foo.com
+- **Two EC2 instances**: - EC2 instances will provide the service to the application which is running using URL e.g foo.com
-- **Elastic Load Balancer**: - Elastic Load Balancer will redirect the web requests made by the users/ traffic across multiple target EC2 server to increase fault-tolerance in the application
+- **Elastic Load Balancer**: - Elastic Load Balancer will redirect the web requests made by the users/ traffic across multiple target EC2 servers to increase fault-tolerance in the application

 #### New things I learned:
-     - How to learn the implemeted system architecture
+     - How to understand and acknowledge the implemeted system architecture
-     - How to leverage the infrasture of the implemented architecture with new and updated changes
+     - How to leverage the infrastructure of the implemented architecture with new and updated changes
      - How to maitain the application consistency at the time of deployments with zero downtime deployment
      - How to implement and deploy the application architecture using AWS cloud services (I have a introductory knowledge of AWS Cloud Services)